25 GMAT Test-Day Tips

 Keep Your Stress Low

-In the days leading up your GMAT, do your best to minimize your stress.
+In the days leading up to your GMAT, do your best to minimize your stress.
 Stick to the people, things, and activities that keep your stress low.

 Sleep Well